Lucasbcn/VetCode/README.md

 ***VetCode Clinic*** is an application created for scheduling appointments at the reception desk of a veterinary clinic.
 In the application, you can create, save, edit and delete appointments that are kept reserved in a private database.

 <p align="center">
-< video>
+< video >
  </p>
-The project was developed with the intention of practicing Fake API and Database in PHP.
+The project was developed with the intention of practicing Fake API, Database and PHP.

 ### Languages used:
  - HTML